-The Southern Police Department remains committed to the highest level of professionalism in ensuring a safe university campus.
-Police presence, community engagement and technology are critical components to our daily operations but transparency and public trust of the entire campus community is most important to be effective.
-The Department has recently refreshed the policy manual and is pursuing State Accreditation to further improve the quality of our services.
-The 2021 Jeanne Clery Disclosure of Campus Security Police and Campus Crime Statistics for Southern Connecticut State University has been prepared for your review.
+The 2024 Jeanne Clery Disclosure of Campus Security Police and Campus Crime Statistics for the Southern Connecticut State University has been prepared for your review.
 The statistics reflect reported crimes that have occurred on campus, as well as those that occurred on off-campus affiliated properties and public property adjacent to the University.
-This annual report includes mandated crime statistics for the 2018, 2019 and 2020 calendar years.
-This report also incorporates a section dedicated to fire safety which provides statistical and important fire safety information The 2021 report includes mandated reporting categories to include incidents of dating violence, domestic violence, sexual assault and stalking that occur within the institutions reporting geographical area and reported to a campus security authority as well as to the New Haven and Hamden Police Departments.
-Data for 2020 is at a lower percentage than previous years due to the impact of Covid-19 and having less community members on campus.
+This annual report includes mandated crime statistics for the 2021, 2022, and 2023 calendar years.
+This report also incorporates a section dedicated to fire safety which provides statistical and important fire safety information.
+The 2024 report includes mandated reporting categories to include incidents of dating violence, domestic violence, sexual assault and stalking that occur within the institutions reporting geographical area and reported to a campus security authority as well as to the New Haven and Hamden Police Departments.
 The report provides important information regarding the services offered by the University and the Southern Police Department.

-It is my hope that you will take the time to read this Annual Report and contact myself or any member of the Department if you have any questions regarding safety or the services we offer.
-Additional information about the Department can be located at inside.SouthernCT.edu/university-police.
+Please take the time to read the report and contact myself or any member of the Department if you have questions regarding safety or the services we offer.
+Also, you can scan the QR code below to have access to the Southern Livesafe app that contains a multitude of safety tips and information. inside.southernct.edu/ apps/livesafe